splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 The grace period for receiving and processing duplicated metric at no additional cost lasts six months, starting with the release of the Java agent version 2.0 on <DATE>.
 Migration support is available for 12 months after the release of version 2.0 and will be deprecated at the 18 months mark.

 .. note:: After the grace period, duplicated metric data is billed as custom metric data.
-Make sure to turn off the Data Migration stream after you've completed the migration to avoir surcharges.
+Make sure to turn off the Data Migration stream after you've completed the migration to avoid surcharges.

 .. _migrate-java-steps: